dhthwy/r/README.md

 # r

-If you want to make peace and help lift a nightmare, phone.
+If you want to make peace and help lift a nightmare,  email
-I don't record.
-I'm easy.
-‪(720) 441-2562
-or email
 ```dhthwy@gmail```

 I walk a fine line that is antithetical to my ailing mental health.